Albert Bouchard

-Albert Thomas Bouchard (/bu'ʃɑːrd/; born May 24, 1947) is an American musician.
-He is a founding member and the original drummer of the hard rock band Blue Öyster Cult and current drummer of The Dictators.
-He is the brother of former Blue Öyster Cult bassist Joe Bouchard.
+Albert Bouchard (/bu'ʃɑːrd/; born May 24, 1947) is an American musician.
+He is a founding member and one of the first and most prominent drummers of the hard rock band Blue Öyster Cult and current drummer of The Dictators.
+He is the older brother of former Blue Öyster Cult bassist Joe Bouchard.

-Biography
+Early years

-Bouchard was born in Watertown, New York, and grew up in Clayton, New York.
+Bouchard was born to Robert Bouchard and Francis Ryan.
+He was born in Watertown, New York, and grew up in Clayton, New York.
+He is the older brother of BÖC member Joe Bouchard by 18 months.

+Career

+Blue Öyster Cult

 He was a founding member of the hard rock band Blue Öyster Cult and a driving force through the band's first decade.

 In 1981, Bouchard left Blue Öyster Cult.
 He began to work on an intended solo album that would become the album Imaginos (1988) released under the BÖC name.